 I can’t remember the point we realised that something was amiss with Mum; I just recall it seemed to happen quickly.
 She was eventually diagnosed with dementia with Lewy bodies (DLB) which often has a rapid or acute onset and that’s how it seemed with her, one minute she was fine and the next she was anything but.

-In hindsight the signs were starting to appear in 2009/2010 and by 2011 she was displaying some of the signs more associated with Alzheimer’s disease (AD) and most of the signs unique to DLB, which were not only baffling but upsetting and quite frankly frightening at times.
+In hindsight, the signs were starting to appear in 2009/2010 and by 2011 she was displaying some of the signs more associated with Alzheimer’s disease (AD) and most of the signs unique to DLB, which were not only baffling but upsetting and quite frankly frightening at times.

-Early symptoms of dementia with Lewy bodies
+The early symptoms of dementia with Lewy bodies that affected Mum:

 - Repetitive questions.
 This wasn’t a big issue with Mum but she easily lost track of the time and was always asking what day it was.